 Albert Popwell's fourth and final appearance in a Dirty Harry film.
 He has played a different character in each of the four movies: an uncredited bank robber in Dirty Harry (1971), a pimp in Magnum Force (1973), Mustapha in The Enforcer (1976), and finally, Horace King in this movie.
 His character alternately lives and dies in each film.

 The carousel Jennifer is researching is the "1911 Looff Carousel" located at the Santa Cruz Beach Boardwalk in Santa Cruz,California.
 In 1987 the U.S. Park Service declared the ornate merry-go-round a National Historic Landmark along with the Boardwalk's 1924 Giant Dipper roller coaster.

-The film's famous "Go ahead, make my day" line went on to be immortalized by the American Presidency when then US President Ronald Reagan used it in a key address when he said, "I have my veto pen drawn and ready for any tax increase that Congress might even think of sending up.
+The film's famous "Go ahead, make my day" line went on to be immortalized by the American Presidency when then U.S. President Ronald Reagan used it in a key address when he said, "I have my veto pen drawn and ready for any tax increase that Congress might even think of sending up.
 And I have only one thing to say to the tax increasers.
 Go ahead--make my day."
-This was on 13th March 1985 in a speech threatening to veto legislation raising taxes at the American Business Conference.
+This was on March 13, 1985, in a speech threatening to veto legislation raising taxes at the American Business Conference.

 The scene where Callahan chases the robber in the senior citizen bus was filmed at and around the Pacific Garden Mall in Santa Cruz, California.
 This area was heavily damaged in the Loma Prieta earthquake on October 17, 1989.
 Many of the buildings in this scene had to be razed, due to extensive earthquake damage.